Venice Beach Surf Report & Ideal Conditions

 Current conditions

-Latest reading from the nearest NOAA buoys (UTC 2026-06-07 00:00 UTC).
+Latest reading from the nearest NOAA buoys (UTC 2026-06-26 11:00 UTC).
 LazySurfer reads this same public NDBC data directly — no proprietary smoothing.
 New to buoy data?
 See how to read a NOAA buoy.
-A multi-day forecast for this spot is coming soon; for now these readings update continuously.

 Wave buoyNDBC station 46268 (7 mi away)

-Wind8 kt from the WNW — NDBC ICAC1 (2 mi away)
+Wind5 kt from the W — NDBC ICAC1 (2 mi away)

 Tide